hyperledger/indy-hipe/text/localized-messages/README.md

 ### Decorator at Message Scope

 The example above is minimal.
 It shows a French __localized alternative__ for the string value of `note` in the `note.@l10n.fr` field.
-Deciding whether to use this localized alternative depends on knowing the locale of the content that's already in `note`, so `note.@l10n.locale` is also provided.
+Any number of these alternatives may be provided, for any set of locales.
+Deciding whether to use one depends on knowing the locale of the content that's already in `note`, so `note.@l10n.locale` is also provided.

 But suppose we evolved our message type, and it ended up having 2 fields that were localization-worthy.
 Both would likely use the same locale in their values,